Atherys-Horizons/AtherysVersioning/README.md

 All versions of A'therys plugins will begin with the number `1`.
 This will only be changes in case of drastic, completely incompatible changes in the codebase of a plugin.
 Like, for example, switching between frameworks ( Spigot to Sponge, or Sponge to Forge, etc. ).

 `major_version` - This will change with every compatibility-breaking change.
+When this happens, the `minor_version` will be reset to `0`.

 `minor_version` - This will change with non-compatibility-breaking changes.